Francesco-Rizzi/React-shopping-App/README.md

 The flow is simple, select or edit what you like, then checkout and get your recipe.

- The station will print the repice and then **the software auto-reset itself for a new customer** (updating the customer ID as well).
+ The station will print the recipe and then **the software auto-reset itself for a new customer** (updating the customer ID as well).

 Redux manages the state and takes care of keeping all the different UI components updated.
 All transitions are CSS based.